Labor Day (film): Critical response

-According to the aggregate review site Rotten Tomatoes, the film holds a 34% approval rating based on 202 reviews, with an average rating of 5.2/10.
+According to the aggregate review site Rotten Tomatoes, the film holds a 34% approval rating based on 199 reviews, with an average rating of 5.2/10.
 The website's critical consensus states: "Kate Winslet and Josh Brolin make for an undeniably compelling pair, but they can't quite rescue Labor Day from the pallid melodrama of its exceedingly ill-advised plot."
-On Metacritic, the film holds an average score of 52 out of 100, based on 43 reviews from mainstream critics, which indicates "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B-" on an A+ to F scale.
+On Metacritic, the film holds an average score of 52 out of 100, based on 43 reviews from mainstream critics, which indicates "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.

 Todd McCarthy of The Hollywood Reporter, in his review said that "the film emits frequent pangs of emotion and tension, which enable it to prevail over threats from the cliches and inevitabilities of the story's format.
 There is more than one instance when events will cause many viewers' hearts to leap, as they say, into their throats, and the wrap-up is quietly satisfying."
 Peter Debruge of Variety stated that Labor Day brims with such carefully observed details, all of them a little too elegant to feel entirely genuine, and yet impossible to fault" and that Winslet "communicates Adele's fragility in a matter of a few short scenes."
-Lou Lumenick in his review for the New York Post, compared the film with Clint Eastwood's A Perfect World.
 Mark Kermode of the BBC gave the film a positive review and praised Winslet's performance.

+Negative reviews critiqued the film's sentimentality and implausibilities of its plot.
+Writing for RogerEbert.com, Christy Lemire said the film is permeated with "a lack of tonal self-awareness" as it swings from scenes of genuine tension to sentimentality.
+She concluded, "Actors of the caliber of Brolin and Winslet can do nothing but the best with what they're given, struggling to find nuance and humanity in romance-novel archetypes."
+Others expressed disappointment in Reitman's pivot from the acerbic wit of his previous films Thank You for Smoking, Juno, Up in the Air, and Young Adult.